Quantum optics in MATLAB: Two-mode field

 A beam splitter has two input ports and two output ports [see Fig. \ref{MZIBS}(a)].
 When a beam of light is directed into one of the input ports, the beam splitter divides it into two separate beams.
 The intensity of the resulting output beams is determined by the splitting ratio of the beam splitter.
 In case of a 50:50 ratio beam splitter, the intensities of the output beams are equal.

-If we consider a quantum field (nonclassical light), for example a number state, input to the beam splitter, then the beam splitter will distribute the photons in two outputs with different probabilities.
-For instance, if the input is number state $\ket{5}$, the possible outputs are: $\ket{5,0},\ket{4,1},\ket{3,2},\ket{2,3},\ket{1,4},\ket{0,5}$.
-The probabilities of these outputs depend on the beam splitter ratio.
-However, once we do a measurement at the output, we realize one of them.
+If we consider a quantum field (nonclassical light), suppose a number state, input to one of the ports of the beam splitter, then the beam splitter will distribute the photons in two outputs with different probabilities.
+For instance, if the input is number state $\ket{5}$ and the other port is in vacuum (no photon), the possible outputs are: $\ket{5,0},\ket{4,1},\ket{3,2},\ket{2,3},\ket{1,4},\ket{0,5}$.
+The probabilities of these states depend on the beam splitter ratio.
+However, once we do a measurement (photon detection) at the output, we realize one of them.

 Consider a beam splitter as shown in Fig. \ref{MZIBS}(a) with its unitary transformation [Ch.
 6 of Ref. \cite{Gerry}, Ch.
 5 of Ref. \cite{Agarwal}]